cchdo/dpo/chapter_9-14/intro_b.rst

 It is also easy to set up a new map or revise an existing one via the 'Custom Region' choices.

 .. note::
-  Remember that JOA uses negative latitudes for “south” latitudes and negative longitudes for “west” longitudes.
+  Remember that JOA uses negative latitudes for "south" latitudes and negative longitudes for "west" longitudes.

 We supply below some suggestions for Custom Region entries for whole-basin map plots.
 The maps will include principal marginal seas as well as the main basins.
 The table lists the source, region, and names of the data files, along with suggested **B**\ ottom, **T**\ op, **L**\ eft, and **R**\ ight JOA 'custom region' map boundaries for each.